Independent lifeboats in Britain and Ireland: History

 The first recorded independent lifeboat service was established in 1776 at Formby, Merseyside, where it could cover the entrance to Liverpool Docks, one of the busiest ports in the world at that time.

-More lifeboat stations began to be established around the coast towards the end of the 18th century, in response to the considerable loss of life at sea.
+More lifeboat stations began to be established around the coast of the British Isles towards the end of the 18th century, in response to the considerable loss of life at sea.
 Many seaside towns and villages commissioned their own lifeboat, or were part of a larger group, such as the Norfolk Shipwreck Association, or the Essex Lifeboat Association.

-In addition, under the Harbours, Docks and Piers Clauses Act 1847, companies operating Dock facilities were required by Act of parliament to provide a lifeboat.
+In addition, under the Harbours, Docks and Piers Clauses Act 1847, companies operating dock facilities were required by act of parliament to provide a lifeboat.

 Inevitably, managing the operations and costs of a lifeboat was not an easy task, nor the first priority of the various Harbour and Dock Companies, and the management of the majority of these lifeboat stations was ultimately transferred to the RNLI.

 However, in the early 1900s, a rise in the number of powered vessels, including lifeboats, and a decline in the number of merchant sailing vessels at the mercy of the weather, resulted in a dramatic reduction in the number of wrecks, and the need for lifeboats.
 Many RNLI stations were closed.